charity-base/charity-base-api/api/README.md

     GET /api/v1/charities/?f_charityNumber=207043&f_subNumber=99
     ```

-* To request only charities which are still registered, specify `f_registeredOnly==true` in the query string.
-Any other value will result in the default behaviour of both registered and de-registered charities being returned.
+* The database contains registered charities as well as those which used to be registered but are no longer.
+By default, both are returned.
+You can request only registered or only de-registered using the boolean query parameter `f_registered`.
+For example, to request main charities which are still registered:
+    ```bash
+    GET /api/v1/charities/?f_subNumber=0&f_registered=true
+    ```

 * Search for charities by name using `f_searchTerm`.
 The value will be split into words and only charities matching all words will be returned.
 MongoDB's text search rules apply.
 By default the text index specified in `charity-base/models/charity.js` is on the `otherNames.name` field which covers all given names for each charity.
 For example, to find registered charities with "London" and "NHS" in one of their working names:
     ```bash
-    GET /api/v1/charities/?f_registeredOnly=true&f_searchTerm=nhs+london
+    GET /api/v1/charities/?f_registered=true&f_searchTerm=nhs+london
     ```

 ## Projection Parameters